Why mctlaw is at the Dallas Pinnacle Hip Trial

 On Tuesday, Mark Lanier, one of the attorneys representing Plaintiff Kathy Herlihy-Paoli, started the day questioning Dr. Malchau.
 Much of the testimony centered around the angle at which Mrs. Paoli’s Pinnacle Cups were implanted.

 As background for those reading this update, a typical strategy used by hip manufacturers is to blame the surgical technique of the implanting surgeon.
 One aspect of the surgical technique often criticized by manufacturers is the angle at which surgeons implant the acetabular cup, or shell, of a hip implant.
 The theory is that an incorrect angle will increase the chance that the edge of the cup will make contact with the metal femoral stem, referred to as “edge loading.”
-Edge loading can cause metal wear to be released, since hips are not designed to have these component touch each other.
+Edge loading can cause metal wear to be released since hips are not designed to have these components touch each other.

 [callout1]Dr. Malchau’s testimony supported the contention that it must be something with the product and not the implanting surgeon’s surgical technique that caused the Plaintiff’s injuries.[/callout1]

 However, Dr. Malchau’s testimony shot holes in this theory.
 His testimony explained that implantation angles which surgeons actually strive for and those angles which manufacturers advocate are not necessarily the same.
 Further, he testified that not only does he ignore the manufacturers’ suggestions, relying instead on peer-reviewed literature and his own training, he teaches his surgeons at Harvard to disregard manufacturers’ suggestions, as well.
 He further explained that “optimal” implantation angles, as suggested by the manufacturers, are typically not achieved, anyway.
 He stated that there was so-called “misplacement” in 50% of hip replacement procedures at Harvard Medical Center and 79% “misplacement” at other facilities.
-He stated that these percentages are consistent regardless whether the implants were metal-on-metal (MoM) or metal-on-plastic (MoP).
+He stated that these percentages are consistent regardless of whether the implants were metal-on-metal (MoM) or metal-on-plastic (MoP).
 Despite these so-called “misplacements” which are shared across both platforms, it is the MoM hips, such as the Pinnacle MoM system, which are failing, not MoP hips.
 Accordingly, Dr. Malchau’s testimony supported the contention that it must be something with the product and not the implanting surgeon’s surgical technique that caused the Plaintiff’s injuries.

 Medical Innovation or a New Problem?